Seeing a Wedding at Canada Lodge and Lake

 This approach applies regardless of the venue.
 The same way of seeing people and moments carries across very different settings — from a wedding at Canada Lodge and Lake to a handfasting ceremony on a farm, with no traditional wedding venue at all.
 Canada Lodge and Lake isn’t a style.
 It’s a setting.
 The photographs come from how the day is read, not from how familiar the building is.

-If you’re looking for a wedding photographer at Canada Lodge and Lake, what you’re really choosing isn’t just someone to document the location.
+If you’re looking for a Canada Lodge and Lake wedding photographer, what you’re really choosing isn’t just someone to document the location.

 You’re choosing how your wedding will be seen.